OuterHavenLLC/App/README.md

 * Administrators now have a Control Panel to configure the app's core attributes, public events, core media variables, and search lists.
 * App Statistics have been revamped, and are now more granular than ever with new daily, monthly, and annual totals now taken into account.
 * Developers now have a Card for viewing app documentation, guides, Heath Kit downloads, and submitting feedback.
+* Members may now secure Articles and Journal Entries with Pass Phrases.

 ### Artists
 * Addressed an issue that would overrite a Member's shop data even if they were adding or editing products from other shops which they contribute to.